-So, they are rounder than a lemon, but for some reason, mine aren’t.
+So, they are rounder than a lemon.
 Also, they are definitely more orange in color than a lemon.
-I used my Meyer lemons in all these photos so you can see that they are more on the orange side for color.
+I used my Meyer lemons in all these photos to see that they are more on the orange side for color.

 Yes!
-The Meyer lemons are less tangy so in my book that is a bonus.
-Also, since they are half orange you can use them when a recipe calls for oranges as well.
+The Meyer lemons are less tangy, so in my book, that is a bonus.
+Also, since they are half orange, you can use them when a recipe calls for oranges.

 Lemon Curd Ingredients

 I love making these little posters!
 As you can see, this recipe has very few ingredients, and the results are homemade yummy goodness!

 I used my Meyer lemons, but regular lemons are fine too.

 You’ll need to bring the eggs to room temperature.
 You can leave them out to get the right temp or place them in a bowl of warm water.
 Keep the water running on them for a couple of minutes.
 Room temperature eggs mix better with the other ingredients thus preventing scrambled eggs in the curd.

 I used salted butter, but either kind will work.
 I love the little hint of salt, which brings out the butter flavor.
 Bring the butter to room temperature.
 You can help this along by cubing the sticks of butter.

 Add as much zest as you wish.
 The more zest, the more lemon flavor your curd!